Answer Generation for Questions With Multiple Information Sources in E-Commerce: Experiments

 \section{Experiments}

-The aim of the analysis is to answer the following questions \begin{itemize} \item Does the pipeline outperform the results of the baselines? \item Are the generated answers precise and coherent? \item How does each variant of the pipeline generate answers?
+The aim of the analysis is to answer the following questions \begin{itemize} \item Does the pipeline outperform the results of the baselines? \item Are the generated answers precise and coherent? \item How does each variant of the pipeline generate answers? \item How does generation compare to retrieved answers?

 \end{itemize}